drafski89/Senior-Design-Car/remote-ctl/README.md

 # Simple Remote Control App

 Simple application for controlling the car with a gamepad from a remote machine.

-_(NOTE: these instructions may need some tweaking)_
+Currently capable of steering the car but not driving it.

 ## To Build:

-Build the base station executable:
+*Build the base station executable:*

-    $ g++ -Wall -o base-station -lSDL2 base-station.cpp RemoteCtlApp.cpp
+    $ ./build-base-station.sh

-Build the Jetson reciever application:
+*Build the Jetson reciever application:*

-    // TODO - not implemented yet
+_NOTE: You will need to build the GPIO API before this.
+If you already did, skip ahead._

+    $ cd ../gpio-lib
+    $ ./build-gpiolib.sh
+    $ cd ../remote-ctl

+---

+    $ ./build-rover.sh

 ## Dependencies